Owning your organisational shadow

-Carl Jung spoke of the ‘shadow’ in relation to our capacity to hide from ourselves and deny our own behaviours, thoughts, feelings and beliefs.
+Carl Jung, one of the fathers of modern western psychology, spoke of the ‘shadow’ in relation to our capacity to hide from ourselves and deny our own behaviours, thoughts, feelings and beliefs.
+We keep them in the shadow of our mind through defence mechanisms such as numbing, denying, blaming and justifying, instead of bringing them into the light of our awareness.
 Our psychological ‘shadow’ represents the parts of ourselves that we disown and repress because we are subconsciously afraid to admit the parts of ourselves that we find inferior or unacceptable.

 Shadows don’t exist only in individuals.
 They also exist in every organisation.
 Your organisational shadow is what really drives your organisation beneath your nice-sounding mission statement.
+For example, your mission statement may say that you exist to serve customers, yet your primary motivator is profit at all costs.
 Just as it does on a personal level, the organisational shadow sabotages our published values.

 I asked why it was so important to her to change the culture.
 She said, ‘If you could sit in a meeting with me for one day and listen to the complaints I get about management behaviour, it would shock you.
 I can’t bear seeing how much pain and fear this organisation is generating in people.
 It breaks my heart, and we have to do something about it.’